At a Glance

 This Town is Special Because...

 Our decision to visit Metz was a spontaneous one, and it turned out to be a fantastic choice.
-The city seamlessly blends over 3,000 years of history with a modern, green sensibility.
-From its Celtic origins and time as a major Roman city to its role as a Merovingian capital, Metz has a rich and complex past.
-Its position near the German border has meant it has changed hands many times, and you can see this influence in its architecture and culture.
-Today, Metz is known as"The Green City" for its extensive gardens and parks, and it has become a hub for culture and the arts.
-It's a city that feels both deeply historic and refreshingly contemporary.
-The size of the town made it easy to navigate, but with many opportunities to discover something new.
+The city has this way of seamlessly blending over 3,000 years of history with a refreshing, modern green sensibility.
+From its ancient Roman past to its role as a Merovingian capital, it's a place with a rich and complex history.
+Since it's located so close to the German border, it has changed hands many times over the centuries, and you can really see that influence in its architecture and culture.
+Today, Metz is known as "The Green City" for its extensive gardens and parks, and it’s become this cool hub for culture and the arts.
+It’s a city that feels both deeply historic and wonderfully contemporary.

 Our Home Base: Metz